nuancedtire/notes/content/msra/Psychiatry/Seasonal affective disorder.md

 ## Seasonal Affective Disorder (SAD)

-- **Definition**: SAD is a type of depression with a seasonal pattern, primarily occurring in winter, also known as "winter depression."
+- **Definition**: SAD is a type of [[msra/Psychiatry/Depression|Depression]] with a seasonal pattern, primarily occurring in winter, also known as "winter [[msra/Psychiatry/Depression|Depression]]."
 Symptoms recur at the same time each year and remit outside these periods.

-- **Classification**: Classified under 'recurrent depressive disorder' in the ICD-10; controversial as some consider it a form of atypical depression.
+- **Classification**: Classified under 'recurrent depressive disorder' in the ICD-10; controversial as some consider it a form of atypical [[msra/Psychiatry/Depression|Depression]].

 - **Causes**: Not well understood, but believed to relate to:
   - Reduced sunlight exposure